Practice Leadership Conference 2018

 Plenary with the APA President and CEO

 - 5-5:30 p.m.

 - 7- 9:30 p.m.

 - State Leaders' Town Hall & CSL Elections

 The State Leaders' Town Hall & CSL Elections is another important opportunity for State, Provincial and Territorial Psychological Associations (SPTAs) to have a voice in APA and the APA Practice Organization.
-New members of the Committee of State Leaders (CSL) will be elected at this time.
+New members of the Committee of State Leaders (CSL) will be elected at that time.
 Attendees also will have the opportunity to raise issues or questions which will be discussed during the meeting.
 It is essential that all SPTAs send representatives to this meeting so that all issues can be heard.
-Information regarding the CSL election will be posted online in mid-February and will be included in the packet distributed at the conference.
+Information regarding the CSL election will be posted online in mid-February.

 - PLC Banquet

 Monday night’s banquet, a favorite of many PLC veterans, offers a motivational send-off to your congressional visits on Tuesday.
 Please do not make other dinner arrangements.

 Please note: PLC attendees are welcome to bring guests to the banquet on Monday, March 12, at a cost of $125 per guest.
 If you plan to bring a guest, please notify Susie Lazaroff by March 2 at (202) 336-5868 or via email.